 Contemporary research suggests that X-inefficiency is still a problem for privileged industries.
 One study of the dairy industry, for example, finds that a 10 percent increase in subsidies is associated with a 1.8 percent increase in total costs of production.
 Other research has documented X-inefficiency in developing nations.
 The Jones Act-which requires all ships traveling between US ports to be American flagged, owned, constructed, and crewed-offers another example.
 Economist Thomas Grennes has found that the per-day operating costs of Jones Act vessels are more than twice those of comparable foreign-flagged ships.
+116 quantity of liquid crystal display units

-In the case of Foxconn, X-inefficiency suggests that Wisconsin's subsidy will allow the company to waste up to \$231 million annually (on average) in unnecessarily high production costs, as this is the size of the annual subsidy (see table 1).
+In the case of Foxconn, X-inefficiency suggests that Wisconsin's subsidy will allow the company to waste up to \$231 million annually (on aver-